He has been an SEO content writer for over five years. Mohsen is now working as a member of the editorial team of

 Another Farsi slang word that Persians use in texting is a body part, the penis!
-Pronounced as the way it’s written, Kir is not a cuss word when used in technical settings.
+Pronounced the way it’s written, Kir is not a cuss word when used in technical settings.
 However, when people say it as a response to your text, it’s definitely a cussword.

 Kir (in Farsi /کیر/) as a response means “shut up.”
 The speaker employs this term to indicate what you just said or did is not pleasing.
 So, it can be an explicit way of saying, “stop it,” too.

 Persians also utilize Kir as a slang word when someone is speaking exceptionally loudly.
 But some other contexts in which they might Kir you are:

 - When you laugh at them or make fun of them

 - When you text or say something inappropriate

 Note: Kir as a technical term means penis.
-But it’s best to avoid using it to refer to male gentile as Persians rather see it as a cuss word than a name for a body part.
+But it’s best to avoid using it to refer to male genitalia since Persians refer to it more as a cuss word than a name for a body part.

 3. Kos Nagu

-This one also includes a gentile—but this time of a female.
+This one also includes genitalia—but this time of a female.
 Kos Nagu (in Farsi /کُس نگو/) is an equivalent to phrases like “stop this bullshit.”